 Who Should Apply?

-- Undergraduate students enrolled in an accredited college or university in the United States; students that have recently graduated may also apply
+- Undergraduate students enrolled in an accredited college, including community colleges, or university in the United States OR students who have recently graduated

 - Students enrolled in any academic major; undeclared or undecided students are also welcome to apply